CameronLCrawford/vertex/spec.md

 # Registers
 The 15 registers are all 8 bits wide.
-They are all connected to an 8-bit-wide bus.
 The registers and their functions are detailed in this table:

 | Register | Function |